knative/build/README.md

 Kubernetes is emerging as the predominant (if not de facto) container orchestration layer.
-It is also quickly becoming the foundational layer on top of which folks are building higher-level compute abstractions (PaaS, FaaS).
+It is also quickly becoming the foundational layer on top of which the ecosystem is building higher-level compute abstractions (PaaS, FaaS).
+In order to increase developer velocity, these higher-level compute abstractions typically operate on source, not just containers, which must be built.
+However, there is no common building block today for bridging these worlds.

-However, many of these higher-level compute abstractions don't take containers (the atom of Kubernetes), many start from the user's source and have managed build processes.
+The aim of this project isn't to be a complete standalone product that folks use directly (e.g. as a CI/CD replacement), but a building block to facilitate the expression of Builds as part of a larger system.

-The aim of this project isn't to be a complete standalone product that folks use directly (e.g. as a CI/CD replacement), but a building block to facilitate the expression of builds to be run on-cluster.
+This repository provides an implementation of the Build CRD that runs Builds on-cluster (by default), because that is the lowest common denominator that we expect users to have available.
+It is also possible to write `pkg/builder`s that delegates Builds to hosted services (e.g. Google Container Builder), but these are typically more restrictive.

 ## Getting Started